 From Bristol, Chris graduated from the University of West England in 2001, with BA (Hons) in Illustration.

-‘My reason for illustrating is to explore form.
-I was a stone sculptor and this remains even when working in 2D, I still feel a compulsion to ‘carve the page’.
 The designs of Comme des Garçons resonate for me – the sculptural forms are a constant source of inspiration.
 Italian Artist Lorenzo Mattotti is probably my biggest influence, the composition and colour of his work is breath-taking.
 He manages to set up a tension of movement and vibration within an image.
 I am also inspired by the work of Rene Grau, the sculptural forms of Euan Uglow, Brancusi and Giacometti, the rawness and power of Jenny Saville, and the simplicity and sensuality of Cecilia Carlstedt’.

 Chris has many collectors of his work, both nationally and internationally – we happily post out his unframed pieces to the UK and abroad.
 Chris is also happy to discuss commissions.
 Please enquire for further details.

 We often get new pieces in to replenish those sold – Chris’ work does not hang around for long!